 The following exhibits, activities, and amenities are closed until further notice: Lorikeet feedings at Lorikeet Landing; playground; Preston’s Pad Nature Play area; grain machines; drinking fountains; stroller and wheelchair rentals; wagon rentals; face painting.

-The following exhibits, activities, and amenities may be available at a limited capacity (staff permitting): Giraffe feedings; Reptile & Amphibian Discovery Center (limited entry monitored by staff); Giraffe Barn (limited entry monitored by staff); activity stations (pre-packed, take-home activities only); Barnyard and Swan Pond feedings (grain distributed by staff).
+The following exhibits, activities, and amenities may be available at a limited capacity (staff permitting): Giraffe feedings (weather dependent); Reptile & Amphibian Discovery Center (limited entry monitored by staff); Giraffe Barn (limited entry monitored by staff); activity stations (pre-packed, take-home activities only); Barnyard and Swan Pond feedings (grain distributed by staff).

 The following exhibits, activities, and amenities will be available with added safety and cleaning protocols: Geakers at the Zoo; Caribbean Islands Cuisine; The Nature Store Gift Shoppe, Build-A-Zoo Barn Gift Shop; vending machines; Penny Press machine; Zoo Photo Booth.